Arctic Visions Opening

-A major new exhibit titled "Arctic Visions – Away then Floats the Ice-Island” opens to the public with an evening of free activities for the entire family.
+A major new exhibition titled "Arctic Visions – Away then Floats the Ice-Island” opened to the public with an evening of free activities for the entire family.

-Several activities throughout the Museum are scheduled as part of the opening including:
+Several activities throughout the Museum were scheduled as part of the opening including:

 - 5:00 p.m. to 7:00 p.m. - Zaria Forman and Lisa Lebofsky, Artists-in-Residence, at work in the Jacobs Family Gallery.